pdurbin/RO-Crate-Example/README.md

 1. Merge the Author and Creator (point `contactPoint` and `author` to the Tale Creator)
 2. Make current Authors [schema:contributor](https://schema.org/contributor)
+3. I need to confirm we can have multiple authors/contributors

 ### External-Data